maleckicoa/Sparkify-Project/README.md

 Data was used to engineer 14 features which served as an input for a classification model to predict Churn <br>

-Three models were used, the best performing one was Gradient Boosted Tree Classifier yielding an F1 metric of 0.81 <br>
+Three models were used on the Full Data set (12GB), the best performing one was Gradient Boosted Tree Classifier yielding an F1 metric of 0.81 <br>

 <b> A detailed step-by-step analysis with results is available [here] </b>